LoginRadius/html5-sdk/README.md

 <h6 id="MFAReAuthenticateByOTP-put-"> Validate MFA by OTP (PUT)</h6>
- This API is used to re-authenticate via Multi-factor authentication by passing the One Time Password received via SMS  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/re-authentication/mfa/re-auth-by-otp/)
+ This API is used to re-authenticate via Multi-factor authentication bypassing the One Time Password received via SMS  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/re-authentication/mfa/re-auth-by-otp/)